-How to Make a Rain Gauge

-Find out how to make your very own rain gauge

-A glass jar or plastic bottle.
+How to Make a Rain Gauge Find out how to make your very own rain gauge Suitable for primary What will you need A glass jar or plastic bottle.
 Permanent marker.
-Ruler.

-- if you are using a plastic bottle cut the top off to create your gauge.
-Or take a jar and move onto the next step - Take your ruler and line the "O" up with the bottom of the jar.
-Make a mark on the jar for each centimetre (we went up to 8). - Fill the bottom of your rain gauge with pebbles, rocks, soil to stop it from moving outside in the wind. - Now that your rain gauge is in place, either in the ground or hung up somewhere secure, you can start to track the rainfall in your garden.
+Ruler. if you are using a plastic bottle cut the top off to create your gauge.
+Or take a jar and move onto the next step 2 Take your ruler and line the "O" up with the bottom of the jar.
+Make a mark on the jar for each centimetre (we went up to 8).
+Fill the bottom of your rain gauge with pebbles, rocks, soil to stop it from moving outside in the wind.
+4 Now that your rain gauge is in place, either in the ground or hung up somewhere secure, you can start to track the rainfall in your garden.
 At the same time each day take a look at how far up the jar the water has reached- you can track this using the sheet on the next page!